soapbox-pub/rebased/README.md

   * Run `mix deps.get` to install elixir dependencies.

-  * Run `mix generate_config`.
-This will ask you a few questions about your instance and generate a configuration file in `config/generated_config.exs`.
+  * Run `mix pleroma.gen.instance`.
+This will ask you questions about your instance and generate a configuration file in `config/generated_config.exs`.
 Check that and copy it to either `config/dev.secret.exs` or `config/prod.secret.exs`.
-It will also create a `config/setup_db.psql`; you may want to double-check this file in case you wanted a different username, or database name than the default.
-Then you need to run the script as PostgreSQL superuser (i.e. `sudo su postgres -c "psql -f config/setup_db.psql"`).
-It will create a pleroma db user, database and will setup needed extensions that need to be set up.
-Postgresql super-user privileges are only needed for this step.
+It will also create a `config/setup_db.psql`, which you should run as the PostgreSQL superuser (i.e., `sudo -u postgres psql -f config/setup_db.psql`).
+It will create the database, user, and password you gave `mix pleroma.gen.instance` earlier, as well as set up the necessary extensions in the database.
+PostgreSQL superuser privileges are only needed for this step.

   * For these next steps, the default will be to run pleroma using the dev configuration file, `config/dev.secret.exs`.
 To run them using the prod config file, prefix each command at the shell with `MIX_ENV=prod`.
 For example: `MIX_ENV=prod mix phx.server`.
+You can also simply run `export MIX_ENV=prod` which will set this variable for the rest of the shell session.

   * Run `mix ecto.migrate` to run the database migrations.
 You will have to do this again after certain updates.

   * You can check if your instance is configured correctly by running it with `mix phx.server` and checking the instance info endpoint at `/api/v1/instance`.
 If it shows your uri, name and email correctly, you are configured correctly.
 If it shows something like `localhost:4000`, your configuration is probably wrong, unless you are running a local development setup.

   * The common and convenient way for adding HTTPS is by using Nginx as a reverse proxy.
 You can look at example Nginx configuration in `installation/pleroma.nginx`.
-If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/
+If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: <https://letsencrypt.org/>.
 The simplest way to obtain and install a certificate is to use [Certbot.](https://certbot.eff.org) Depending on your specific setup, certbot may be able to get a certificate and configure your web server automatically.

   * [Not tested with system reboot yet!]
 You'll also want to set up Pleroma to be run as a systemd service.
 Example .service file can be found in `installation/pleroma.service` you can put it in `/etc/systemd/system/`.